 Trapezoidal lead screws are cold formed using a unique, highly accurate thread rolling process which guarantees a smooth, high quality thread.
 Roton’s thread rolling process eliminates the interrupted grain flow of conventional cut threads, thereby increasing yield, ultimate, and fatigue strengths.

 With over 20 sizes in right and left hand versions, Roton offers the most complete Trapezoidal lead screw products made in the USA.
 The complications of freight, duty and long lead-times of importing these from foreign sources are eliminated.
 Standard nuts are offered in bronze and plastic.
 Bronze and plastic nuts are offered in universal sleeve style and in threaded mount style for mating with steel flanges.
-See Tables 19, 20, and 21 for screw and nut part numbers and other detailed information.

 All screws are furnished with a plain, oil dip finish.
 Screws may be electroplated, but use of stainless steel is encouraged for corrosive environments because electroplated surfaces are the first to wear off in use.
 Also, electroplating requires very close process control to avoid fit-up problems with mating nuts.
 Without extremely accurate control, the thickness of plating can vary greatly over the length of the screw shaft.
 Users intending to electroplate are encouraged to review Roton Engineering Bulletin No. 963 which discusses the plating process in detail.
 Black oxide finish is also available.